AVJdataminer/content_dev/modules_oop.md

  Once you have the packages you need installed, you need to load them by running import commands.
 For example to load Pandas we type `import pandas as pd` and now anytime we want to call a function that's available in the pandas module we preface it with `pd.` to indicate as such.

 ### Dependencies
 Some packages will have dependencies, i.e. other modules they depend on in order to run properly.
 You can check the dependencies of a package using the `pip show module_name` command.
 When installing a package you may encouter a missing dependent module for the package you're trying to install.
-Simply install the dependent modules first and then proceed with installing the module you would like to is
+Simply install the dependent modules first and then proceed with installing the module you would like to use.
+The package documentation will most likely list the core dependent and optional dependent packages

 -   Module loading errors